Legal/Homeschool Laws

 Although some government employees oppose homeschooling, most notably in the Department of Education's Legal Counsel's office, there is no indication that there is a systematic effort by the government to prevent homeschooling.
 First, compliance with one of the legal ways to homeschool is crucial.
 Second, the following factors may result in a referral: Pulling children out of public or private school after a dispute with the school (i.e.: ongoing truancy problems); custody battles; welfare refer...

-The Legality of Homeschooling: Complying with California Law
+The Legality of Private-School Homeschooling in California

 Featured Resources